Conclusion: Automatic dryers are better, but more expensive.

 Secondly, there is a perception that mechanical push button dryers are more durable and easier to fix than

 electronic sensors.
-When sensors first were introduced they were less reliable than the tried and push-button timers.
+When sensors first were introduced they were less reliable than the tried and true push-button timers.
 The eyes could be either too sensitive, going off simply by the reflection of light against the surface below (a problem known as “ghosting”), or not sensitive enough, not activating the dryer at all.
 (You may have a particularly bright environment that is not friendly to an electronic sensor.)

 The first generation of sensors also had short life spans and needed to be replaced too frequently.